 Welcome to our series, Iconic Canadian Food!
 You may know which classic Canadian dishes you like, but do you know the stories behind them?
-And how can we define Canadian cuisine if we don’t know its past?
-Gabby Peyton is sharing the back stories of a smorgasbord of iconic Canadian dishes to celebrate the country’s 150th birthday this year.
-This month Gabby explores the history of one of Canada’s most recognizable and possibly most debated desserts, the butter tart.
+Gabby Peyton shares the back stories of a smorgasbord of iconic Canadian dishes.
+This month Gabby explores the history of butter tarts, one of Canada’s most recognizable and possibly most debated desserts.

 The butter tart is probably the most recognizably Canadian dessert there is.
 This iconic dish has stood the test of time and its syrupy simplicity has evoked a sense of Canadiana like few others.
 But butter tarts are inarguably the most disputed dessert in Canada, and it all comes down to one question: raisins or no raisins?